Skiplinks

 Provenance research and restitutions at the HGM/MHI

 Between 1945 and the passing of the Art Restitution Act, the HGM/MHI had already restituted 22 objects obtained I been submitted to the Commission for Provenance Research.
-A recommendation for restitution was issued in ten cases, a decision against restitution was made once and no recommendation was issued in six cases because no such recommendation was necessary.
+A recommendation for restitution was issued in eleven cases, a decision against restitution was made once and no recommendation was issued in six cases because no such recommendation was necessary.
 Since 1998, 839 properties have been returned to their rightful owners on this basis.
-Twenty-one objects are currently available for restitution, which can take place as soon as the heirs have been successfully identified.
+Forty-two objects are currently available for restitution, which can take place as soon as the heirs have been successfully identified.

 The cases investigated so far at a glance